tresata/hackathon2016/README.md

 and enter the password you were given.

-We made Hive, Spark, and pySpark command-line interfaces available, and included a tool to compile and run simple Scalding scripts on-the-fly.
+We made Hive, Spark, pySpark and Anaconda command-line interfaces available, and included a tool to compile and run simple Scalding scripts on-the-fly.

 ## Machines

 We have a Hadoop cluster with one master and four slaves.
 The slaves have sixteen cores, 15 1TB data drives, and 128GB of RAM.
 You will have ssh access to the slaves.

 Please spread yourselves out across the machines.

 ## HDFS
 To access your HDFS location, you need to use hadoop fs commands (some reference: http://www.folkstalk.com/2013/09/hadoop-fs-shell-command-example-tutorial.html).
 For example, to take a look at your home directory on HDFS, use